Worakls

-Kevin Rodrigues, better known as Worakls (born 28 September 1988), is a French DJ and electronic musician.
+Kevin Rodrigues (born 28 September 1988), known by his stage name Worakls, is a French DJ, electronic musician, and composer.
+He is known for his organic and orchestral instrumentation, blending deep house, techno, and progressive house music in live shows.

+Early & personal life

-Rodrigues, who comes from a musical family, started learning the piano at age 3.
+Worakls comes from a musical family and started learning the piano at age three.
 After studying at a conservatory, he dedicated his time to electronic music and composition.
-He has found success with his remixes as well as his solo material.
+At the age of 18, he began to create electronic music.
+He has found success with his remixes as well as his solo material and has shared that his influences are "mostly classical music, film music, and techno".

+Worakls has a daughter, who inspired him to create the single "54".

+Career

 In November 2014, he founded the label Hungry Music with his friends N'to and Joachim Pastor.
 A 2015 review in Billboard magazine referred to Worakls as a "rising French DJ" and described his tracks as "serious techno with a light touch", "full of focused, nervous energy."

-As of 2019, Worakls has released one studio album, several EPs, and numerous singles.
+Between 2020 and 2022, he released music on his own imprint, Sonate Records.
+In September 2023, Worakls signed to Decca Records, owned by Universal Music Group.

+As of 2025, Worakls has released three studio albums, several EPs, one compilation, and numerous singles, some of which were produced with his 20-piece "Worakls Orchestra".
+His last album, From One Blink to Another, was realsed on 10 October 2025 on Polydor.
+The first single, a collaboration with Carl Cox titled "No Boundaries", came out in July 2025.